Monopoles and Landau-Ginzburg Models I: The Gauged Witten equations

-With this convention of notations understood, the equation (\ref{generalized-vortex-equation}) takes a more compact form:
+In terms of the shorthands introduced in Definition \ref{D3.5}, the equation (\ref{generalized-vortex-equation}) takes a more compact form:

 We are interested in the moduli space of solutions of (\ref{generalized-vortex-equation}) with finite analytic energy.
-One may impose a gauge-fixing condition, produce an elliptic theory and finally construct a Morse complex in this context.
-However, we will only carry out the proof in the infinite dimensional setting for the Seiberg-Witten equations.
+It is possible to impose a gauge-fixing condition, produce an elliptic theory and finally construct a Morse complex in this context.
+However, the full construction is carried out in \cite{Wang20} only for an infinite-dimensional case in which the gauged Witten equations \eqref{generalized-vortex-equation} are identified with the Seiberg-Witten equations.